 One of the Ukrainian government's key figures in the east, he was appointed governor of the Donetsk region in order to assert its authority and quell the protests in the area.

 He claims he never wanted to be a state governor.
 He is one of the founders of the transnational metallurgical corporation ISD.

 Forbes Ukraine lists him among the wealthiest citizens of the country, estimating his fortune at $697m (£415m; 500m euros).

-He says the ousted President Viktor Yanukovych and his close allies, who fled the country in February, play a crucial role in the separatist unrest in eastern Ukraine.
+He says ousted President Yanukovych and his close allies, who fled the country in February, are playing a crucial role in the separatist unrest in eastern Ukraine.

 BBC Monitoring contributed material to this guide.BBC Monitoring reports and analyses news from TV, radio, web and print media around the world.